 The first version of the CHA narrative was completed in August 2021.
 In addition, UCo Health held two virtual CHA presentations for community partners in October 2021.
 The virtual presentations provided an overview of the CHA, its development, and its timeline.
 Attendees were able to participate in a discussion with ideas raised to refine the narrative and explore gaps in the information for the future development of a primary data collection plan.

-The CHA is scheduled to go live on the UCo Health website in December 2021, along with the secondary data spreadsheet; these will be a living document to be updated frequently.
+The CHA went live on the UCo Health website in December 2021, along with the secondary data spreadsheet; these will be living documents to be updated frequently.

 About the Data